kociap/.config/README.md

-# ubuntu-utilities
+# .config
-Ubuntu Utilities are a set of convenience and setup scripts for streamlining setup and work on Ubuntu.
+Collection of my configs, utility and setup scripts (primarily for Ubuntu).

 # Scripts
 - setup-ubuntu - setup script for configuring a new installation of Ubuntu.